acmX is tool that empower contestants to solve competitive programming problems easily.

 acmX.
 If you want to use any other port, open settings and update

 acmx.companion.port.
-This require to reset vscode to take effect.
+This require restart vscode to take effect.
 You should also change the port on the extension.

 I encourage everyone to read and change all settings before first use.
 Anyway, after updating